SysKitTeam/docs-spconsultant/activation/activation-faq.md

 * The comparison feature is completely functional when comparing the same farm.
   * Comparison of different farms with snapshots made with the trial software is not possible.

-If you would like to see more about the limited features, [contact us](https://www.syskit.com/company/contact-us/) and we will be more than happy to organize a demo for you and your colleagues to show SPDocKit at its full strength.
+If you would like to see more about the limited features, [contact us](https://www.syskit.com/company/contact-us/) and we will be more than happy to organize a demo for you and your colleagues to show SPDocKit Consultant at its full strength.

 ## What happens during product activation?